chilidoggca/streams_by_chili/README.md

 ### Installation:

 #### Prerequisites
- - Before proceeding, make sure you have the following installed on your machine: Git, Ruby, Ruby on Rails, Postgresql and pgAdmin (or other database manager of your choice)
+Before proceeding, make sure you have the following installed on your machine:
+ - Git
+ - Ruby
+ - Ruby on Rails
+ - Postgresql
+ - pgAdmin (or other database manager of your choice)
+ - Yarn (required by rails/webpacker to run JS packages)

- - Here is a guide on setting up Ruby on Rails in macOS Mojave: https://gorails.com/setup/osx/10.14-mojave
+Here is a guide on setting up Ruby on Rails in macOS Mojave: https://gorails.com/setup/osx/10.14-mojave

 #### Clone from github repo:
 ```